Just when you think it’s safe

 and then you realize that

-all is not over.
+it is not yet over.

 Come and visit us.